zrajm/klingonska.org/README.md

 Currently Happening
 -------------------
+December 22, 2012: The Klingon Glossary Extractor & Flashcards page is now up and running (if still somewhat rough around the edges).
+Feedback is greatly appreciated (use [email][webmaster], or [GitHub Issue Tracking][issue]).

 November 15, 2012: Building a new learning tool for beginners.
 The tool, preliminarily called [Klingon Glossary Extractor][glossary], can be used to automatically analyze any Klingon text and extract a glossary from it.
 It also